-- Maximum internship credit hours – Students are limited to ten total credit hours for INT 593.
+- Maximum internship credit hours – Students are limited to ten total attempted credit hours for INT 593.
 For each part-time internship (up to 20 hours per week), one credit of INT 593 will be used.
 For each full-time internship (21 to 40 hours per week), three credits of INT 593 will be used.
 This limit applies to both new and continuing students.
 A change in programs or interruption of studies will not reset this limit.

 - Change of internship provider –ITU recognizes that unforeseen circumstances (laid off, reduction of staff, relocating, etc.) may require the change of an internship provider.
 Finding a better opportunity is not considered an unforeseen circumstance.
-Please email a termination letter to firstname.lastname@example.org .
+Please email a termination letter to email@example.com.
 To allow completion of INT 593, students will be allowed to change their internship provider once per trimester if criteria is met.
 However, after a second internship request has been submitted in the same trimester, no further changes will be permitted.
-All Change of Internship Provider Request must be dated at least 1 week before starte date of new internship and must have prior approval before starting.
+All Change of Internship Provider Requests must be dated at least 1 week before starte date of new internship and must have prior approval before starting.

 A student may not request a change of internship authorization level (i.e. part-time to full-time/full-time to part-time) during the trimester in progress unless the request is the result of an adjustment of eligibility based on GPA and is submitted completely on or before the add/drop deadline.